falcosecurity/falco-website/content/en/docs/reference/glossary/falcosidekick.md

 Connect Falco with third parties.

 <!--more-->
-A simple daemon for connecting {{< glossary_tooltip text="Falco" term_id="falco" >}} to an ecosystem it takes the events and forwards them to different outputs in a fan-out way.
+A simple daemon for connecting {{< glossary_tooltip text="Falco" term_id="falco" >}} to an ecosystem, it takes the events and forwards them to different outputs in a fan-out way.

 Ref: https://github.com/falcosecurity/falcosidekick